Weather forecast, February 1st, 2016…

 A whiteout sky.

-Days like below, which was taken last spring.
+Doing the walk in shorts and shades weather.
+On days like below, which was taken last spring.

 I have never walked here in early February.
 Not on a dark, gloomy afternoon like this.

-The desolate, stony car park is unnervingly empty.
+The desolate car park is unnervingly empty.

 The only sign of human life is a discarded blue trainer, sodden in the rain.